anabeloff/usefulScripts/README.md

 ## readBLAST.R

 This is a basic R script to read BLAST tab output files into R dataframe.
-The script can be called in R, but not in Bash command line.
+The script to be called in R as a function.
-The Function assigns common names and content type to each column (character or number).
-It useful to orginese BLAST data in common format.
+The Function assigns common names and content types (character or number) to each column.
+It useful to orginese BLAST data in unified format.

 Options: